ALL STATE DATA UPDATED FOR 2020!

 |Initial Application (L1)||Reconsideration (L2)||Hearing (L3)|

-As the table shows, Maryland is slightly behind at the first level of Initial Application.
-Maryland does have a leg up at the other 2 levels, Reconsideration and Hearing.
+As the table shows, Maryland is slightly above the national average at the Initial Application, Reconsideration and Hearing levels.
 Overall Maryland is more or less on par with the national average.

 Maryland Initial Application Approval Over Time

 As the table and the below chart show, Maryland has been above and below the national average of Initial Applications going back to at least 2010.
 In 2020, Maryland ranked 41st in the nation in terms of percentage approval of Initial Applications.
 While approval rates have remained fairly constant in Maryland over the last few years, they still are slightly below the national average.
 If you are thinking of applying for SSDI, don’t worry – there are multiple stages to the application process.

 Maryland Reconsideration Approval Over Time

 |Reconsideration Approval Rate||2020||2019||2018||2017||2016||2015||2014||2013||2012||2011||2010|

 As the table and the below chart indicate, Maryland has been consistently above the national average when it comes to Approvals at the Reconsideration level.
 In 2020, Maryland ranked 20th in the nation for highest percentage of approvals at Reconsideration.
 However, as you can see, in general, the chances of winning approval at Reconsideration are not particularly high.
 That is why many applicants must continue in the next level, the Hearing.